Best AI Tools for Turning Excel Data Into PowerPoint Presentations in 2026

 These platforms try to replace the analyst workflow, not just assist with one step.

-What it does: Connects to your databases, warehouses, spreadsheets, and analytics platforms (BigQuery, Snowflake, MySQL, GA4, Excel, Google Sheets).
-An AI agent inspects schemas, cleans data, generates analysis, builds dashboards, and explains findings — all with the SQL visible behind every output.
+What it does: Connects to your databases, warehouses, spreadsheets, and analytics platforms (BigQuery, MySQL, GA4, Excel, Google Sheets, and ad account exports).
+An AI tool inspects schemas, prepares data, generates analysis, builds dashboards, and turns findings into refreshable reports, source-backed summaries, and scheduled reporting workflows (scheduling is a Pro feature) with traceable logic behind every output.

 Strengths: